Medical Debt Should Not Exist.

 A Medical Debt Protection Act is needed to protect people who can’t pay their medical bills from collection action and lawsuits.
 We need to stop:

-• Hospitals from charging an uninsured in excess of 200% of the amount that Medicare would pay.
+• Hospitals from charging an uninsured in excess of 200% of the amount that Medicare would pay, or the amount generally billed, whichever is greater.

 • Hospitals from engaging in balance billing.
 If a hospital is in network under an insurance plan, all providers at the hospital will be deemed to be in network under the plan for insurance and billing purposes.

-• Debt collectors from filing a lawsuit to collect a medical bill without an affidavit from the provider that verifies the charges are reasonable, the balance due is correct, and collection is not barred by the statute of limitations.
+• Debt collectors from filing a lawsuit to collect a medical bill without an affidavit from the provider that verifies the balance due is correct, and collection is not barred by the statute of limitations.

-• Filing an action to collect a medical bill more than one year after the medical services are provided.
+• Filing an action to collect a medical bill more than three year after the medical services are provided.

 • Notifying any credit reporting agency of any medical debt.